Aashishgtbit/react-tips-and-tricks/README.md

-## This is a simple React starter kit which include the basic setup for React , Redux , Redux-saga and custom editorconfiguration .
+## React-Tip-and-Tricks.

+This repo contain react examples which contains basic and important concepts in react with simple examples .